-Some countries report that MNE group subsidiaries or permanent establishments in their jurisdiction sometimes contend that they do not have access to information held by the group outside the jurisdiction.
-As a result, they argue that they are unable to make certain information available to the tax administration.
-This issue will involve information held by foreign parent, head office or sister companies.
-It should not affect information held by foreign subsidiaries of a locally headquartered company - in such cases, the local company will normally have the power to require its subsidiaries or branches to submit information and data to them.
+Some countries report that MNE subsidiaries or permanent establishments located in their jurisdiction sometimes contend that they do not have access to information held outside the jurisdiction.
+As a result, they contend that they are unable to make this information available to the tax administration.
+This issue will affect information held by foreign parent or sister companies.
+It should not affect information held by foreign subsidiaries of a local company - in such cases, the local company will normally have the power to require the subsidiaries to submit information and data to them.

-This issue potentially affects the different categories of documentation to different extents.
+This issue potentially affects the categories of documentation to different extents.

-1. Transfer pricing studies and transfer pricing return schedules are required to be submitted under domestic rules and, typically, penalties will apply for a failure to submit them.
+1. Transfer pricing studies and transfer pricing return schedules are required to be submitted under domestic rules and, typically, penalties will apply for a failure to submit these.
 Despite this, developing countries report that MNEs exceptionally contend that they do not have access to sufficient information to be able to submit complete schedules or transfer pricing studies.
-For those countries that adopt the BEPS Action 13 approach to transfer pricing documentation, the issue is likely to affect the master file (which provides a global analysis, and will normally be prepared by the ultimate parent entity (UPE)) more so than the local file (which provides an analysis of intercompany transactions affecting the domestic taxpayer).
+For those countries that adopt the BEPS Action 13 approach to transfer pricing documentation, the issue is likely to affect the master file (which provides a global analysis, and will normally be prepared by the ultimate parent company) rather than the local file (which provides a local analysis).